shasaha314-afk/fpga-sha256/README.md

 - MATLAB (optional, for re-running the behavioural golden-reference model)

 ### Build & Program
-1. Open Vivado and create/import the project using the sources in `rtl/` and constraints in `constraints/`.
+1. Open Vivado and create/import the project using the sources and constraints.
 2. Run Synthesis → Implementation → Generate Bitstream.
 3. Program the Zybo Z7-10 over JTAG using the Vivado Hardware Manager.
 4. Use the onboard push-button to trigger a hash computation; the least-significant nibble of the digest is shown on LEDs LD0–LD3.
 5. (Optional) Attach the Vivado ILA to `digest_o`, `done_o`, `ready_o`, and `block_valid_i` to capture the full 256-bit digest on-chip.

 ### Simulation
-Run the provided testbench(es) in `sim/` against the five NIST FIPS 180-4 known-answer test vectors plus any custom strings.
+Run the provided testbench against the five NIST FIPS 180-4 known-answer test vectors plus any custom strings.
 All vectors should report `PASS`.

 ## Verification Summary